 Roland early-mid 80's I have confirmed that at least JUNO-106/HS-60, Jupiter 6, Alpha Juno 1, W-30, D-10, D-20, HS-10, EP-11/piano plus 11, VK-1 and some JX-8P take these.
 (Some JX8P have keyweights.
 Always specify if your JX8P has weights or not. ) Part #22575140 for black key.
 Part #'s are always in a sequential order, like C/F key ends 136, according to service manual.
 Originally Juno keys it appears lack the understructure to support hitting of the second contact.
 So you can NOT take these keys and put them in a JX-8P without retroing them to create a flat surface extending further back underneath.
 At some point Roland likely began supplying only the JX-8P key for both synths.
 I've never tried them in the earlier yet units.
 But wait, it gets worse than that.
 A customer is requesting keys today who has a JX-8P with weighted keys!
 The type below should sub in fine for these though they have more understructure than needed.
 Check stock.
 PRICE: $7 ea. for white keys, $5 for black keys, and $18 for HIGH C (aka prime) keys when available.
 ALSO I have a limited number of Black, A, C/F and B/E new keys for $12 each while they last.
 Ordering Instructions.
 Trouble with bad key contacts?
 Check the good news below!

 Roland mid-late 80's are used in D-50, JX-10, S-10, and maybe EP-6060. #22575212 for black key.
 (Weight for Black key is 25g, G or A is 29.1g, E/B or C/F is 29.3g, while D is 31g).
 The KR-33 and WEIGHTED version of the JX-8P (metal contacts) take a key that is identical save a slightly heavier weight (Add 8.1g for white keys and REMOVE 1.8g for black keys.
 Go figure!
 I've cut lead sheeting and used RV goop to hold it in on top of the other weights.
-So check before ordering for JX8P which version you have! ) Check stock.
+So check before ordering for JX8P which version you have! ) Also HP-60 and HP-70 use similar but older part number so til I weight one, not sure which they're closest to.
+Check stock.
 Price: $7 ea. and $16 for prime (end) when available.
 Ordering Instructions.
 Trouble with bad key contacts?
 Check the good news below!

 Roland Later 80's weighted- The U-20, JD-800, D-70, Model 660, Model 760, KR-55, and KR-500.
 Part #22575261 on U20 for black key.
 I'm informed that these are very similar to others in design except they use some horrible epoxe that melted down in certain conditions often ruining things.
 Check for pink/red epoxe.
 I've never tried to fix..but it could be some adhesive that doesn't react could cover over the problem.
 These also had a guide bushing issue which Roland issued an extended one to fix.
 Check stock. $6 ea. and $12.00 for C' (top) Ordering Instructions.
 Trouble with bad key contacts?
 Check the good news below!